 Google Sheets can give you the best features of spreadsheets: built-in formulas, pivot tables, custom reporting, and conditional formatting.
 It’s free, flexible, and convenient for collaboration.
 Airtable blends the simplicity of spreadsheets with the structure of a relational database.
 It helps you bring your data in order.
 Each of these apps is pretty good separately.
 However, if used together, they can provide a synergistic effect for your operational activities.
-Who would look for such a combination?
-In most cases, the interest comes from small-to-medium business owners.
-If you also want to know how to link Airtable to Google Sheets, come along!
+If you want to know how to link Airtable to Google Sheets, come along!

 Why move data from Airtable to spreadsheets